mrkkrp/zip/README.md

 ## Quick start

-The module `Codec.Archive.Zip` provides everything you need to manipulate Zip archives.
+The module `Codec.Archive.Zip` provides everything you may need to manipulate Zip archives.
 There are three things that should be clarified right away, to avoid confusion in the future.

 First, we use `EntrySelector` type that can be obtained from `Path Rel File` paths.
 This method may seem awkward at first, but it will protect you from problems with portability when your archive is unpacked on a different platform.
 Using of well-typed paths is also something you should consider doing in your projects anyway.
-Even if you don't want to use `Path` module in your project, it's easy to marshal `FilePath` to `Path` just before using functions from the library.
+Even if you don't want to use the `Path` module in your project, it's easy to marshal `FilePath` to `Path` just before using functions from the library.

 The second thing, that is rather a consequence of the first, is that there is no way to add directories, or to be precise, *empty directories* to your